Grade Level: 4 (3-5)

 To study landforms, one must first understand how landforms are formed.
 The core to understanding landforms is the composition of the Earth and plate tectonics.

 The Earth is composed of four layers: crust, mantle, outer core and inner core.
 The outer crust is made of less dense material while the mantle is much denser.
-The crust and the rigid, outer zone of the mantel make up a layer called the lithosphere.
+The crust and the rigid, outer zone of the mantle make up a layer called the lithosphere.
 The lithosphere is broken into 12 large pieces called plates.
 The zone below the lithosphere is the asthenosphere.
 The asthenosphere is a freely flowing layer.
 Convection currents in the asthenosphere cause the plates in the lithosphere to constantly move.

 It has long been suspected that the Earth is a dynamic changing place.
 During humans' travels around Earth, seashells have been discovered on mountain tops.
 And, even more surprising, rock bands in South America and Africa had the same mineral content.
 How can this be?
 It was not until the 1960s that geologists gained the technology to understand the processes that move the Earth's plates, and identified 12 major pieces of crust that float across the surface of the Earth, similar to how icebergs float on the ocean.
 Currents move these plates 1-4 inches per year.